snowplow-incubator/data-product-accelerators/content/snowplow-recommendations/supporting-infrastructure/build.md

 **II**.
 Follow the instructions in the following link to configure a storage integration between Snowflake and S3 - https://docs.snowflake.com/en/user-guide/data-load-s3-config-storage-integration.html.
 You will need either global CREATE STORAGE INTEGRATION permissions or to be an ACCOUNTADMIN in Snowflake for this step, as well as permissions in AWS to create and manage IAM policies and roles.

 **III**.
 Create a policy and role for AWS personalize - follow instructions here https://docs.aws.amazon.com/personalize/latest/dg/set-up-required-permissions.html
+- Also follow the instructions here https://docs.aws.amazon.com/personalize/latest/dg/cross-service-confused-deputy-prevention.html to prevent the confused deputy problem, by modifying the trust policy for the role you created in the previous step.

 **IV**.
 We then need to create two more policies - one that is attached to the personalize role, and another that is attached to the bucket.
 These allow the personalize service to access your S3 bucket: https://docs.aws.amazon.com/personalize/latest/dg/granting-personalize-s3-access.html
 There are a few headings in this document that aren't relevant; the ones to follow are: